uditkarode/genenum/README.md

 # GenEnum

-`genenum` is a very simple tool that scans your solidity project directory and extracts the enums into TypeScript files.
-Since TypeChain does not have this functionality at this moment, this tool might save you the trouble of keeping enums in sync manually.
+`genenum` is a very simple tool that scans your Solidity project directory and extracts the enums into TypeScript files.
+Since TypeChain does not have this functionality at the moment, genenum might save you the trouble of keeping enums in sync manually.

 ![example](example.jpg)